There are a lot of uses for solar landscape lights.

 9. TomCare Metal Flickering Flame Solar Torches Lights

 To create a whole new look, try the flickering flame solar torches from TomCare.
-These lights are made of high-quality metal with a rust-resistant finish and ABS plastic stakes and pole for easy installation.
+These lights are made of high-quality metal with a rust-resistant finish and ABS plastic stakes and poles for easy installation.

 The realistic flame design features a warm yellow glow that flickers to resemble a real torch.
 They’re equipped with high-efficiency solar panels that fully charge the battery in about eight hours.
 In summer, these torches can last up to 10 hours.
 (In winter, you get closer to five).